 Think back to when you turned 18.
 It’s both an exciting and scary time.
 There’s a liberating sense of freedom.
 “You can’t tell me what to do, Mom and Dad!
 I’m an adult, now!”
 But were you ready to make important life decisions at that age?

-Don’t get me wrong.
-A student needs to be involved in the process, but a more collaborative process will lead to a better outcome for the entire family.
+We believe that there’s a happy medium.
+A student needs to be involved in the process.
+And a collaborative process will lead to a better outcome for the entire family.

 How Important Is Cost?

 An average 18-year-old has difficulty visualizing their future self.
-When they sign off on their loans, how many of them have mapped out how they are going to pay for them?
 Heck, very few adults are good at planning for the future.
+When your student signs off on their loans, how likely is it that they have mapped out how they are going to pay for them?

 Your Role As a Parent